Some anomalies/questions which are not necessarily important, but do puzzle me or where I find existing explanations to be unsatisfying.

 Technology

-Tea drinkers universally agree that microwaving water for green/oolong15 tea instead of using a kettle (whether electric or not) results in worse-tasting tea, despite the same temperature & water source; I describe this inferior tea as tasting ‘flat’ like decaffeinated tea.
-Why?
+However, I never forgot it, because I kept wondering why the microwave approach didn’t work.
+Curious, I later searched and found I was far from the first person to notice this, and in fact, tea drinkers universally agree that microwaving water for tea instead of using a kettle (whether electric or not) results in worse-tasting tea, regardless.
+So it didn’t seem to be anything about my setup, but a law of nature about water in a microwave.
+But why?
 (I have not done a blinded randomized test like I have of mineral water types, because I’m wary of trying to physically randomize cups of boiling water, so let’s take this as a given.)

 What chemical difference?
 It’s puzzling that the method of heating the water should make any difference to the subsequent tea, since no matter how you get to 100℃, it ought to be the same boiling H2O.
-It cannot add or subtract any chemicals, or be physically different—can it?
+It cannot add or subtract any chemicals, or in any way be physically different—can it?

-Online speculation sometimes suggests “deoxygenation” as the chemical issue.
+Online speculation sometimes suggests “deoxygenation” as the chemical issue, as the lower oxygen capacity of hot water is well-known.
 I’m not sure how this would work.
 Cold moving water doesn’t contain much dissolved oxygen to begin with (apparently on the order of only 10 parts per million), and hot still water would contain much less.
 Does oxygen gas make any taste difference at all at such low levels?
 And it’s not obvious that the route of heating should lead to any difference in final oxygen gas content—much less make a huge difference much later in the steeped tea that could explain this.

 Effervescent-tasting.
 So, the problem with microwave water vs boiling water might be the boiling bubbles themselves!
 A lack of bubbles, however small they are, may destroy the flavor.
 It might be the equivalent of wearing nose-clips and then being surprised how hard it is to distinguish potatoes from strawberries, because the aroma is gone.
 Or perhaps the effervescence is pushing more flavor into the tongue’s taste buds.